cyranch-csclub/cyranch-csclub.github.io/README.md

-# crhcs-website
+# Cypress Ranch CS Club Website

-The official club-run website for Cypress Ranch CS Club.
-Built using Tailwindcss, HTML, and JavaScript.
+The official website for the Cypress Ranch Computer Science Club.
+This site showcases our club activities, projects, officers, and provides resources for members.